Andrew Robson : Associate Artist

 In 1997 Robson joined the internationally acclaimed folk/world music group MARA with whom he has performed extensively throughout the UK, Europe, Asia and Canada.

 In addition to his reputation as one of Australia's leading jazz soloists and composers, Andrew's broad performance experience sees him equally at home in folk, world and popular music contexts.
 During a career spanning more that 25 years Andrew has performed with some of Australia's most well-known and celebrated talent including Marcia Hines, Tim Finn, You Am I, Renee Geyer, Jon Stevens, Josh Pyke, Vince Jones Ed, Kuepper, Alex Lloyd, Briggs and The Whitlams.
 He has also appeared with touring American artists Terry Evans, Cornell Dupree (Aretha Franklin) and Jon 'King' Cleary.

 In 2016 Andrew received his PhD from the University of Sydney.
 His thesis focuses on his own creative work as viewed through the prism of the Australian and New Zealand regional jazz scenes.
-Since 2013 Andrew has lectured in jazz history at the Sydney Conservatorium of Music.
+Since 2017 Andrew has lectured in music at Macquarie University in Sydney.